thearagon/thearagon.github.io/research/index.md

 </center>

 <center>
-You can find below an excerpt of some of my current or past research projects.
+You can find below an excerpt of some of my current or dormant research projects.
 </center>

 <br style="line-height: 10px" />